kadern0/simple-app/Readme.md

 - Local Docker installation and an user with permissions to run containers
 - AWS CLI
 - GitHub account and a personal token (https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)
-- IAM User with permissions to: push and pull images from ECR
+- IAM User with "Enough" permissions (more about this in the end of the Readme)

 First step is to fork this repo or clone it to your GitHub account.
 Once you have the code, within the repository directoy, you